1001 - Public Communications

 IASB Reference: 902.01

-The following policy applies to the extent not preempted by federal or state regulatory jurisdiction regarding unmanned aircraft/drones.
-For purposes of this policy, the term “unmanned aircraft/drones” means aircraft that is operated without the possibility of direct human intervention from within or on the aircraft.
+The following policy applies to the extent not preempted by federal or state regulatory jurisdiction regarding unmanned aircraft.
+For purposes of this policy, the term “unmanned aircraft” means an aircraft that is operated without the possibility of direct human intervention from within or on the aircraft.

-The Linn-Mar Community School District believes in maintaining the safety, security, and privacy of students, employees, and visitors.
-In keeping with this belief, the use or possession of unmanned aircraft/drones is prohibited on district property or in the space above the property that reasonably can be considered part of district property.
+The district believes in maintaining the safety, security, and privacy of students, employees, and visitors.
+In keeping with this belief, the use or possession of unmanned aircrafts is prohibited on district property or in the space above the property that reasonably can be considered part of district property.

 The superintendent [or designee] may make an exception to this policy in specific cases where the circumstances warrant such exception.
-In such situations and prior to approval, unmanned aircraft/drone operators will:
+In such situations and prior to approval, unmanned aircraft operators shall:

 1. Supply proof of insurance meeting liability limits established by the district;